 What We Do

-The department provides recreation programming to 200,000 participants of all ages and abilities annually, and offers 1,600 scheduled classes each year.
+The Department provides recreation programming to 200,000 participants of all ages and abilities annually, and offers 1,600 scheduled classes each year.
 Additionally, with a share of the funding from the Transactions and Use Tax (Measure "O"), the department provides gang prevention and intervention services to youth in Santa Rosa through after-school and summer playground programs.